 - The surgery/treatment plan that’s been recommended by the other surgeon.

 Based on the information that is available, Dr. Fayaz will tell you if he agrees with the diagnosis and recommended treatment plan, or if there is something else that he suggests based on his experience, available treatment technologies, research, publications, and/or results he has experienced with other patients.

 In most cases, the second opinion gives patients the confidence they need to schedule a necessary surgery.
-If you feel more comfortable with one particular doctor and their treatment setting over another, we recommend you go there.
+If you feel more comfortable with one particular doctor and their treatment setting over another, we recommend you go there. to the one you feel most comfortable.
 If you choose the second doctor, it is courteous to tell the first doctor what you’ve decided by calling the office and informing the front desk staff of your decision.
 They will not be offended.
 They only want what is best for you.

 Payment and Insurance for Second Opinion Appointments

 Most insurance companies will cover a second opinion assessment.
 If you’re not sure, contact your insurance company, and they will let you know.

 If you are in the North Houston, Conroe, The Woodlands, Spring, TX area and believe you need to medical second opinion with Dr. Fayaz, call our office at 281-880-0700 to schedule an appointment.